mormahr/pdf-service/README.md

 ### Licensing

 The service code is licensed under the MIT license.
-Weasyprint, the underlying PDF generator library, is licensed under the BSD license.
+WeasyPrint, the underlying PDF generator library, is licensed under the BSD license.
 The prebuilt container image contains a variety of licenses, including GPLv2 and GPLv3 code.